Now for the first part of a seafaring double-feature, we have the 1940 film The Sea Hawk, starring Errol Flynn.

 Originally released in 1940, the movie proved quite successful.
 The movie was reissued again in 1947 as part of a double-feature with the similarly titled (and also directed by Michael Curtiz) The Sea Wolf.
 However, due to length, both films were shortened, mainly from the original camera negatives, leaving only the shortened versions of either film available for the longest time.
 In the 1980s, Warner Brothers was able to restore the missing sections to The Sea Hawk.
 The restored sections were apparently from lesser elements, so they don’t look quite as good as the rest of the movie.
 The recent release on Blu-ray from Warner Archive Collection has done a marvelous job of restoring the movie.
 I’m not familiar enough with the movie to know what moments were cut, but I can see some moments that don’t look quite as good.
 However, I think that they look as good as they can, and I consider this release to be one of the best classic film restorations to come out on disc in 2018 (personally, I would give the edge to Warner Archive Collection’s June release of Seven Brides For Seven Brothers, but this one ranks up there, just the same)!
 So, yes, I do highly recommend this movie!

-This movie is available on Blu-ray and DVD from Warner Archive Collection and is two hours, seven minutes in length.
+This movie is available on Blu-ray and DVD from Warner Archive Collection.

 My Rating: 10/10